tarantool/doc/doc/contributing/docs/sphinx-warnings.rst

 **Solution:**

-Semicolon is missing in tag definition:
+A semicolon is missing in the tag definition:

 ..  code-block:: rst